New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Response to MIPs

 \section{Response to MIPs}

-The inter-calibration is performed by a positional scan with all the tungsten removed (``noW").
-The observed spectra in very cell can be nicely be fitted by a Landau convoluted with a Gaussian.
-Simulation studies have shown no obvious difference in MIP spectrum stemming from a 3\u{GeV} electron and a muon, but for the presence of a small second MIP peak in the last layers.
+The inter-calibration of the prototype is performed by a positional scan with all the tungsten removed.
+The observed spectra in every cell, can be nicely be fitted by a Landau distribution convoluted with a Gaussian (see Fig.~\ref*{pic:mips}) in most cases.

+Simulation studies have shown no obvious difference in MIP spectrum stemming from a 3\u{GeV} electron and a muon, but for the presence of a small two-MIP peak in the later layers for the electrons.

-The overall picture shows a very uniform response in many layers, in perfect correlation with the thickness of sensors.
-But some layers feature a pattern of missing signal (statistics too low to perform fits) at the edge of some sensors.
-The pattern suggests a weakness of the conductive glue dots connecting the sensors to the FEV's readout pads, which is under investigation.
+The preliminary overall picture shows a response in many layers uniform at better than 30\u{\%}, dominated by the fitting procedure.
+The response is strongly correlated with the thickness of sensors; the relative response for thick sensors (500 and 650\u{μm}) is about $0.18\pm0.05\u{adc/μm}$, it is slight larger for 320\u{μm} sensor at $0.21\pm0.05\u{adc/μm}$.
+But some layers feature a pattern of missing signal (statistics too low to perform fits) at some edge of some sensors.
+The pattern suggest a weakness of the conductive glue dots connecting the sensors to the FEVs readout pads, which is under investigation.